Thanjiyappan-K/github-final-project/CODE_OF_CONDUCT.md

 - Being respectful and inclusive
 - Accepting constructive criticism
 - Focusing on what is best for the community
+-

+## Enforcement Guidelines
+Project maintainers will follow these guidelines in determining consequences for any action deemed inappropriate.

 ## Enforcement Responsibilities
 Project maintainers are responsible for clarifying and enforcing our standards of acceptable behavior.